-Summary of St Blaise: Blaise was a fourth century bishop at Sebaste (now the city of Sivas in central Turkey, in what was then the Roman province of Armenia-Cappadocia).
+Summary: St Blaise, a fourth century bishop at Sebaste (now the city of Sivas in central Turkey, in what was then the Roman province of Armenia-Cappadocia).
 During a persecution – probably ordered by Constantine’s ally and co-emperor Licinius – he was martyred in 316 AD.
 This much at least seems to be historical fact, according to the New Roman Martyrology 2004.
-Blaise is popularly regarded as the patron saint of sore throats.

 Patrick Duffy asks who was Blaise and why he became famous for blessing sore throats.
 He then outlines some of the practices associated with his cult and evaluates them in the light of the Vatican’s Directory on Popular Piety and the Liturgy .